This Coding Tip was updated on 7/10/2022

 - Banding of pulmonary artery using extraluminal device

-- Clipping of cerebral aneurysm (don’t want to completely close off)
+- Clipping of cerebral aneurysm (do not want to completely close off)

 - Placement of restrictive stent in right lacrimal duct